Wildlife and nature conservation

 - Derwent Walk Country Park (Gateshead Council)

 With a wide range of differing habitats Gateshead is a fantastic place to go birdwatching.
 'Bird Watching' magazine described Gateshead as having some 'outstanding birding' for an urban environment.
-See ourand our detailed guide for more information.
+See our Wildlife guide [875.54KB] and our Red Kite Trail [864.87KB] detailed guide for more information.

 Policy on balloon releases in Gateshead